Label-Wise Graph Convolutional Network for Heterophilic Graphs: Related Work

 However, the aforementioned methods are generally designed based on the homophily assumption of the graph.
 Low homophily level in some real-word graphs can largely degrade their performance~\cite{zhu2020beyond}.
-Some initial efforts~\cite{pei2020geom, bo2021beyond, jin2021node,zhu2020beyond} have been taken to address the problem of heterophilic graphs.
-For example, H2GCN~\cite{zhu2020beyond} investigated three key designs for GNNs on heterophilic graphs. \citeauthor{jin2021node} propose a node similarity preserving mechanism to handle graphs with heterophiliy.
-Our proposed {\method} is inherently different from these methods: (i) we propose a novel label-wise aggregation to better capture the neighbors' information in heterophilic graphs; and (ii) Automatic model selection is deployed to achieve state-of-the-art performance on both homophilic and heterophilic graphs.
+Some efforts~\cite{pei2020geom, bo2021beyond, jin2021node,zhu2020beyond,zhu2020graph,chien2020adaptive,he2022block,lim2021large,li2022finding} have been taken to address the problem of heterophilic graphs.
+For example, H2GCN~\cite{zhu2020beyond} investigates three key designs for GNNs on heterophilic graphs.
+SimP-GCN~\cite{jin2021node} adopts a node similarity preserving mechanism to handle graphs with heterophiliy.
+FAGCN~\cite{bo2021beyond} adaptively aggregates low-frequency and high-frequency signals from neighbors to learn representations for graphs with heterophily.
+GPR-GNN~\cite{chien2020adaptive} proposes a generalized PageRank GNN architecture that can learn positive/negative weights for the representations after different steps of propagation to mitigate the graph heterophily issue.
+Recently, BM-GCN~\cite{he2022block} proposes to utilize pseudo labels in the convolutional operation.
+Specifically, the pseudo labels are used to obtain a block similarity matrix to re-weight the edges in heterophilic graphs.
+Then, node pairs belonging to different label combinations could have different information exchange.
+Our {\method} is inherently different from these methods: (i) We propose a novel label-wise graph convolution to better capture the neighbors' information in heterophilic graphs; and (ii) Automatic model selection is deployed to achieve state-of-the-art performance on both homophilic and heterophilic graphs.